TenebrisNoctua/ClassPP/docs/tutorials/inheritance.md

 In this example, we created a new class called "B" that inherits from "A".
 In both classes, we have a function called "getVariable", in the base class, this function returns the "Variable_A" member's value, and in the child class, this function returns the value from the "getVariable" function from the parent class, by calling the `super()` method.

 !!! warning
     `super` cannot be used within classes that have multi-inheritance.
-This is due to ambiguity that occurs with multiple functions that have the same name in classes that have multi-inheritance.
+This is due to ambiguity that occurs with functions that have the same name in classes that have multi-inheritance.